By Steve & Tamami Laser

 Billed as the “ultimate expedition vehicle,” EarthCruiser Australia’s XPR440 is based on the legendary Mercedes-Benz Unimog U430.
 This amazing machine is built to travel on severe off-road tracks with its ultra-low off-road gearing, run-flat tires, central tire inflation and deflation systems plus four-point hydraulic jacking system.

 It also features the impressive Variopilot that permits the driver to quickly switch between right- and left-hand drive (EarthCruiser Australia says the steering wheel and pedals can be switched in “less than 30 seconds”).

 Other goodies include heated tanks, batteries, pumps and water supply, 24-volt electric winches each rated at 20,000 lbs., a 240-volt external BBQ, a chain saw and an axe.

 Inside, there’s seating for five, queen-size or twin bed options, and two sky beds.
 High-tech features include telematics and satellite tracking and monitoring, five externally mounted cameras, and weatherproof options designed for extreme cold (-40 degrees C) or extreme heat.

 In addition to these Mercedes-Benz based campers, EarthCruiser Australia offers other models that use cab-chassis platforms from Iveco and Fuso.

 Vehicle specifications and features for Australian market models are subject to change without notice.

-News source and photos courtesy EarthCruiser Pty.
+News source and photos courtesy of EarthCruiser Pty.
 Ltd.